Domains of discontinuity of Lorentzian affine group actions: Lorentzian space as an open Schubert cell in a partial flag-manifold of the group

 Our next goal is to (equivariantly) identify the open cell $L^{opp}$ with the $n$-dimensional Lorentzian affine space $\R^{n-1,1}$ (where a chosen $\hat L\in L^{opp}$ will serve as the origin), so that the group $P_L$ is identified with the group of Lorentzian similarities, where the simply-transitive action $U\acts L^{opp}$ is identified with the action of the full group of translations of $\R^{n-1,1}$.
+In particular, for now, and until the end of the proof of Proposition \ref{prop:P1}, we fix isotropic opposite lines $L$ and $\hat{L}$.
+After the end of the proof of Proposition \ref{prop:P1} we will allow the line $\hat{L}$ to vary.

 We fix nonzero vectors $e\in L$, $f\in \hat L$ such that $\<e, f\>=1$.
 Then

 We obtain an epimorphism $\eta: P_L\to O(q')$ by sending $g\in P_L$ first to the restriction $g|L^\perp$ and then to the projection of the latter to the quotient space $V'\cong L^\perp/L$ (the quotient of $L^\perp$ by the null-subspace of $q|L^\perp$).
 Hence, the kernel of this epimorphism is precisely the solvable radical $U\rtimes \R_+$ of $P_L$.